m3au/meows/components/ServiceGrid.md

 The grid uses windowed rendering that creates DOM elements only for items in the viewport, providing:

-- Consistent performance with large command sets
+- Stable performance with large command sets
 - Reduced memory usage
 - Smooth scrolling experience